Adnuntius/documentation/adnuntius-advertising/requesting-ads/intro/adn-request.md

 Between virtual page transitions, `adn.clearDivs()` or `adn.clearOut()` should be called.

-`adn.clearOut()` clears out all the ad request information that has been collected and makes that process start anew. `adn.clearDivs()` does everything that `adn.clearOut()` and also clears out any ads that appear on the page.
+`adn.clearOut()` clears out all the ad request information that has been collected and makes that process start anew. `adn.clearDivs()` does everything that `adn.clearOut()` does and also clears out any ads that appear on the page.

 ## **Previewing an Ad**